PatrykChrabaszcz/Moon/_posts/2018-01-06-implementing-a-neural-network-using-numpy.md

 We use matrix form for backpropagation that we derived earlier.
 We compute gradients of loss with respect to the parameters **self.grad_w**, **self.grad_b** and input **self.grad_x**.
 Output from this function can be used as an input for the previous layer.

-## Stacking layers, implementation of Neural Network
+## Stacking layers, implementation of the Neural Network

 Neural network will store all layers in a sequence and forward output from the previous layer to the next layer during forward pass, it will also compute loss function using output from the last layer.
 During backpropagation it will forward training signal from the next layer to the previous layer.